Tgithinji/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 11 a ^ b
 Write a function that computes a to the power of b and returns the value
 - Filename: `11-pow.py`

+### 12, Fizz buzz
+Write a function that prints a number 1 t0 100 seperated by a space
+- For multiples of three print `Fizz` instead of the number and for multiples of five print `Buzz`.
+- For numbers which are multiples of both three and five print `FizzBuzz`.
+- Filename: `12-fizzbuzz.py`